 funding of the development.
 It’s an old notice that if you put some money into some project, it may become more successfull

 About the positioning I’d say that we have to distance from Semantic Web.
-It was good to have grants back then in 2006 but now the dissapointment in Semantic Web grows – despite the fact that many SW-technologies have become part of everyday Web.
+It was good to have big grants, back then in 2006, but now the dissapointment in Semantic Web grows – despite the fact that many SW-technologies have become part of everyday Web.
 In my opinion we have to focus the following audience:

 open government data people.
 There are some good use cases of that, nost notably NYCPedia